 “Got any good stories?” he asks me.
 “I like getting people’s stories.”

+It’s a relief to reach the hostel and get some reprieve from the mix of hail, sleet, and snow outside.
 First order of business: hot chocolate.
 Then, a shower.
-Joe, Paul, and Carla from the Hiker Hostel are also staying for the night.
-That night, I join the other hikers at a local buffet, and play a round of scrabble before bed.
+A few folks from the Hiker Hostel also stay the night.
+We head to the local buffet, and play a round of scrabble before bed.

-I get up at 5:38 am the next morning to sneak in one last shower before the other hikers wake: some 20+ hikers share the same bathroom.
+5:38 am.
+Time to sneak in one last shower before the other hikers wake: some 20+ hikers share the same bathroom.
 Sir-Packs-A-Lot delivers his daily spiel during the complementary all-you-can-eat-cereal breakfast.
-"25% of people quit by the time they get here," he says, highlighting the Hostel on an Appalachian Trail map painted on the wall.
-"50% quit by Hot Springs."
+“25% of people quit by the time they get here,” he says, highlighting the Hostel on a map of the Appalachian Trail painted on the wall.
+“50% quit by Hot Springs.”

 “You’ve got some trail magic coming up in 6 miles.
 At Deep Gap!” they shout.

 I thank them and hurry on.
-A couple miles from Deep Gap, I run into the backpacker I met on the train.
+A couple miles from Deep Gap, I run into a backpacker I met on the train to Georgia.
 I rack my mind for his name.
-Something like...Doug...Fart?
+Something like…Doug…Fart?